ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/E-01.PNG)

 2. Click on **Add** to create a new ACR instance.
 Give a meaningful name to your registry and make a note of it.
-Select an Azure **Subscription**, select the **Resource group** which you created in Section [A] and leave the **Location** field as-is.
+Select an Azure **Subscription**, select the **Resource group** which you created in [Section A](#a-deploy-an-azure-sql-server-and-database) and leave the **Location** field as-is.
 The location should default to the location assigned to the resource group.
 Select the **Basic** pricing tier.
 Click **Create** when you are done.

     ![alt tag](./images/E-02.PNG)

 ### F. Define and execute Claims API Build Pipeline in Azure DevOps Services
 **Approx. time to complete this section: 1 Hour**

 In this step, we will create a **Continuous Integration** (CI) pipeline in Azure DevOps.
 This pipeline will contain the tasks for building the microservice (binary artifacts) and packaging (layering) it within a docker container.
 During the application container build process, the application binary is layered on top of a base docker image (mcr.microsoft.com/dotnet/core/aspnet).
-Finally, the application container image is pushed into the ACR which you deployed in Section [E].
+Finally, the application container image is pushed into the ACR which you deployed in [Section E](#e-deploy-azure-container-registry).

 Before proceeding with the next steps, take a few minutes and go thru the **dockerfile** and Claims API source files in the GitHub repository.
 This will help you understand how the container is built when the continuous integration (CI) pipeline is executed in Azure DevOps Services.